top of page

 A Mother’s Prayers

-We see Louie’s mom praying after he gets into trouble early in the movie.
+We see Louie’s mother praying after he gets into trouble early in the movie.
 Do you think she ever stopped praying for her son?
 Do you know of anyone who might be praying for you like this?

 Possible Response